 Take in the best Bhutan has to offer, from culture to mountain scenery.
 Visit the impressive fortresses and monasteries of Thimphu and Punakha, see the tranquil Bhutanese countryside, and enjoy day hikes before embarking on the famed trek to Mount Jomolhari.
 It's an adventure that takes you to the stunning snow-capped mountains and lakeside campsites, with the chance to see Himalayan vultures and the elusive snow leopard along the way.

-Lonely Planet describes the Snowman Trek through the Bhutanese Himalaya as one of the most challenging treks of the world.
-You'll see some of the country's most remote areas and camp in altitudes above 16,400ft (5,000m), enjoying some of Bhutan's pristine natural beauty.
+Lonely Planet describes the Snowman Trek through the Bhutanese Himalayas as one of the most challenging treks in the world.
+You'll see some of the country's most remote areas and camp in altitudes above 16,400 feet (5,000 m), enjoying some of Bhutan's pristine natural beauty.
 Before and after the arduous trek, you'll have time to explore the beautiful Paro region and visit the country's most famous landmark: the astonishing Tiger's Nest Temple.

 The best way to experience the unspoiled natural beauty of Bhutan is on foot, and this active 9-day itinerary combines cultural outings with a trek through the popular Druk Path.
 You will start your trip in Paro, where you will visit the National Museum and hike to the famous Tiger's Nest Monastery.
 Then, transfer to the Druk Path trailhead and begin your 4-day hike to the capital of Thimphu.
 In Thimphu, enjoy a short tour of the city's top sites before ending your trip with excursions to ancient temples in Punakha and Paro.